The Communiqué: Volume 47, No. 5 November 20th, 2024

 Volunteer Retirement Packages

-Today Carleton’s administration announced a “Voluntary Retirement Incentive Program” as a part of the “Financial Sustainability Framework”, it made public on November 8th.
+Today Carleton’s administration announced a “Voluntary Retirement Incentive Program” as a part of the “Financial Sustainability Framework”, made public on November 8th.
 This new retirement program was undertaken without consultation with CUASA.
-We are researching what the program will mean for our members and the larger Carleton community, and youou will be hearing from us soon.
-In the meantime, and given the short time allocated for eligible CUASA members to make a decision, we urge you to contact us at [email protected], once you have read the information provided by Carleton, with questions, concerns, or simply to discuss what the newpackage means for you.
+We are researching what the program will mean for our members and the larger Carleton community, and you will be hearing from us soon.
+In the meantime, and given the short time allocated for eligible CUASA members to make a decision, we urge you to contact us at [email protected], once you have read the information provided by Carleton, with questions, concerns, or simply to discuss what the new package means for you.
 If you receive an email from Human Resources over the next couple of days informing you of your eligibility, we would be grateful if you let us know.

 Report on the Beyond Words Conference, on the practice of Indigenization of the Academy